K. V. Anand

-Karimanal Venkatesan Anand (30 October 1966 – 30 April 2021) was an Indian cinematographer, film director and photojournalist, worked mainly in the Tamil film industry.
+Karimanal Venkatesan Anand ISC (30 October 1966 – 30 April 2021) was an Indian cinematographer, film director and photojournalist, worked mainly in the Tamil film industry.
 After a short period as a photojournalist, he became a cinematographer in the early 1990s, working on about fifteen films in the Southern and Hindi cinema industries.
 Anand won the National Film Award for Best Cinematography for his debut film as a cinematographer, Thenmavin Kombath.
-In 2005, Anand turned film director with the critically acclaimed Kana Kandaen.
+In 2005, Anand turned director with Kana Kandaen, and prioritised direction henceforth.
 He was a founding member of the Indian Society of Cinematographers (ISC).